Qualifying and priority criteria for social housing

 Housing waiting lists

-The Council uses 9 different housing waiting lists (also known as queues).
+We use nine different housing waiting lists (also known as queues).
 This helps us manage the demand and priority for re-housing.
 For the details on our different waiting lists see our Housing Allocation Scheme.

 When we receive your online application and confirm you meet the above qualifying criteria we will then assess your circumstances.
 The majority of applicants wanting to join the waiting list will join one of the following queues: